-Up to the date of issue of these financial statements, the HKICPA has issued a number of new standards which are not yet effective for the year ended 31 March 2018 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 March 2019 and which have not been adopted in these financial statements.
 These include the following which may be relevant to the Group.